Müllerian mimicry

-Once a pair of Müllerian mimics has formed, other mimics may join them by advergent evolution (one species changing to conform to the appearance of the pair, rather than mutual convergence), forming mimicry rings.
-Large rings are found for example in velvet ants.
-Since the frequency of mimics is positively correlated with survivability, rarer mimics are likely to adapt to resemble commoner models, favouring both advergence and larger Müllerian mimicry rings.
-Where mimics are not strongly protected by venom or other defences, honest Müllerian mimicry becomes, by degrees, the better-known bluffing of Batesian mimicry.
+Once a pair of Müllerian mimics has formed other mimics may join them by advergent evolution (one species changing to conform to the appearance of the pair, rather than mutual convergence), forming mimicry rings.
+Large rings are found among the several thousand species of velvet ants (which are all, in fact, types of wasp).
+Because the frequency of mimics in a given environment is positively correlated with an individual mimic's survival, the rarer mimics come to resemble commoner models, favouring both advergence and ever-larger rings of Müllerian mimicry.
+Where Müllerian mimics are not strongly protected by venom or other defences, honest Müllerian mimicry incrementally transforms into the better-known bluffing of Batesian mimicry.

 History

 Origins

-Müllerian mimicry was proposed by the German zoologist and naturalist Fritz Müller (1821–1897).
+Müllerian mimicry was proposed by Fritz Müller (1821–1897).
 An early proponent of evolution, Müller offered the first explanation for resemblance between certain butterflies that had puzzled the English naturalist Henry Walter Bates in 1862.
-Bates, like Müller, spent a significant part of his life in Brazil, as described in his book The Naturalist on the River Amazons.
+Bates, like Müller, spent a significant fraction of his life in Brazil, which Bates described in his book The Naturalist on the River Amazons.
 Bates conjectured that these abundant and distasteful butterflies might have been caused to resemble each other by their physical environment.
-Müller had also seen these butterflies first hand, and like Bates had collected specimens, and he proposed a variety of other explanations.
-One was sexual selection, namely that individuals would choose to mate with partners with frequently-seen coloration, such as those resembling other species.
+Müller had also seen these butterflies first hand and, like Bates, had collected specimens.
+Müller proposed a variety of other explanations.
+One was sexual selection—that individuals would choose to mate with partners with frequently-seen coloration, such as those resembling other species.
 However, if as is usual, females are the choosers, then mimicry would be seen in males, but in sexually dimorphic species, females are more often mimetic.
 Another was, as Müller wrote in 1878, that "defended species may evolve a similar appearance so as to share the costs of predator education."